rednafi/rednafi.com/content/misc/dynamic_menu_with_select_in_bash.md

 Whenever I need to whip up a quick command line tool, my go-to is usually Python.
 Python's CLI solutions tend to be more robust than their Shell counterparts.
-However, dealing with Python's portability can sometimes be a hassle, especially when all you want is to distribute a simple script.
+However, dealing with its portability can sometimes be a hassle, especially when all you want is to distribute a simple script.
 That's why while toying around with `argparse` to create a dynamic menu, I decided to ask ChatGPT if there's a way to achieve the same using native shell scripting.
 Delightfully, it introduced me to the dead-simple `select` command that I probably should've known about years ago.
 But I guess better late than never!
 Here's what I was trying to accomplish: